Sam123ben/IDP-Integrated-Developer-Platform/README.md

 ### Running with Docker

-This project includes a **multistage Dockerfile** for easier building and deployment.
+This project includes a **multistage Dockerfile** to streamline building and deployment.

 1. **Build the Docker Image**: